Expand To Show Full Article

 The same goes for premium aftermarket parts.
 You don’t have to pay on top of the MSRP.
 Prices vary vastly for used car parts.
 Remember, if it sounds too good to be true, it probably is.
 So anything that is too cheap is undoubtedly questionable.
 But that doesn’t mean you have to pay mindlessly for expensive parts.
 Try to find a sweet middle ground.

-Mechanic Labor Time
+3. Mechanic Labor Time

-The labor time is the amount of hours it takes to fix the vehicle based on standard industry guidelines.
-In case the auto repair labor rate per hour is not mentioned on the car repair invoice, you must ask the charge from the shop.
+The labor time is the number of hours it takes to fix the vehicle based on standard industry guidelines.
+In case the auto repair labor rate per hour is not mentioned on the car repair invoice, you must ask for the charge from the shop.
 It’s rather easy for the auto repair shops to manipulate the rates by misusing the labor matrix.

 We are not saying take a small course in car parts but it doesn’t hurt to have some knowledge to avoid being overcharged.
 The labor, usually, is billed in tenths on the car repair invoice.
 Which means 1.0 stands for 1 hour while 2.5 would stand for, you guessed it, 2 hours and 30 minutes.
-Multiply the mechanic labor rate by the billed number of hours of the shop (if you are going by a per-hour rate).

-Miscellaneous Charges
+4. Miscellaneous Charges

-Miscellaneous charges could include price for the shop supplies such as the rags, chemicals, or disposal of hazardous waste.
+Miscellaneous charges could include the price for the shop supplies such as the rags, chemicals, or disposal of hazardous waste.
 These charges must be computed based on the amount of labor hours, not the total count of miscellaneous items utilized.

-Flat Fees
+5. Flat Fees

 A few services do not get divided into parts like labor and taxes – those are flat fees.
 Understanding flat fees is a bit tricky as you aren’t really aware of the fair price for it.
 Fortunately, flat fees are usually competitively priced.